- Last Updated: 7.11.14

 Where do I go for immunizations?

 Ask your family doctor about vaccines.
 If you do not have a doctor, call the Anne Arundel County Department of Health.
-Some adult immunizations are available by appointment or through scheduled walk-in clinics at area health centers.
+Immunizations are available by appointment at area health centers.
 Restrictions may apply due to availability of funding.
 Call the health center closest to you.

 - Glen Burnie Health Center - 416 A Street, S.W., Glen Burnie, MD, 21061 - 410-222-6633